masadeghi/journal_finder/README.md

 The goal of this project is to build a journal recommender for submission of a scientific manuscript.
 The recommendations are based on similarities between the scope of the journals and the user-provided abstract of a manuscript.
 To achieve this, two steps have been taken:

 **1. scimagojr_scrape.ipynb script:** I scraped scimagojr.com to extract the scope of each journal from it's dedicated webpage on [scimagojr.com](https://www.scimagojr.com/journalrank.php) and stored these scopes in a separate dataset for each subject category: Biochemistry, Genetics and Molecular Biology / Immunology and Microbiology / Medicine / Neuroscience / Pharmacology, Toxicology, and Pharmaceutics.
+> The scraped scopes can be viewed in the [scraped_from_scimago](https://github.com/masadeghi/journal_finder/tree/main/scraped_from_scimago) directory

 **2. journal_finder.ipynb script:** I used a BERT model pretrained on MEDLINE/Pubmed texts which is available on [TensorFlow Hub](https://tfhub.dev/google/experts/bert/pubmed/2) to convert the journal scopes and the user-provided abstract into feature vectors.
 Then I used cosine similarity values between these vectors to find the most similar scopes to the provided abstract.

-The scraped scopes can be viewed in the [scraped_from_scimago](https://github.com/masadeghi/journal_finder/tree/main/scraped_from_scimago) directory, and their encodings (BERT pooled outputs) are available in the [journal_scope_encodings](https://github.com/masadeghi/journal_finder/tree/main/journal_scope_encodings) directory as .pkl files.
+> The encodings of the journal_scopes using the TensorFlow Hub BERT expert (BERT pooled outputs) are available in the [journal_scope_encodings](https://github.com/masadeghi/journal_finder/tree/main/journal_scope_encodings) directory as .pkl files.

-<p align="right">(<a href="#readme-top">back to top</a>)</p>

-### Future Steps
-In its current form, the recommendations have a lot of room for improvement!
-The next step I'm working on is to retrain and finetune the BERT model using journal_scope/abstract pairs from previously published articles on Pubmed to improve model performance.
+  **3. finetuned_BERT_journal_recommender.ipynb script:** I used a PubMedBERT sentence similarity model pretrained on MNLI, SNLI, SCINLI, SCITAIL, MEDNLI, and STSB texts which is available on [Hugging Face](https://huggingface.co/pritamdeka/PubMedBERT-mnli-snli-scinli-scitail-mednli-stsb) and finetuned it with [abstract, journal_scope] pairs scraped from Pubmed.
+The finetuned model was then used to convert the journal scopes and the user-provided abstract into feature vectors, which were then compared using cosine similarity to find the most similar scopes to the provided abstract.
+> Abstracts scraped from PubMed can be downloaded using [this link](https://drive.google.com/file/d/18a8qnM37rwKbAXZEHOdQZhp9dldbjtCt/view?usp=share_link).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>